Free Tool

 What is JSON-LD?

-JSON-LD (JavaScript Object Notation for Linked Data) is the recommended format for schema markup.
-It is a script block added to your HTML that describes your page's content to search engines without affecting the visible page.
+JSON-LD (JavaScript Object Notation for Linked Data) is the recommended format for schema markup — Google specifically prefers it over Microdata or RDFa.
+It's a separate script block in your HTML that describes your page's content without affecting the visible page, which makes it easier to maintain than inline microdata attributes.

 Can I have multiple schema types on one page?